mpapazog/meraki-offline-logging/README.md

 Node.js/MongoDB project that logs information from the Meraki dashboard into a database.

 # Project overview
 Compliance reasons or archiving strategies might require exporting data from dashboard into an external database.
-This project is an example of how to do that using Node,js and MongoDB.
+This project is an example of how to do that using Node.js and MongoDB.
 The project currently logs networks clients and their traffic history only.

 # Installation and startup
 * Install Node.js: https://nodejs.org/en/